State and Local Policy Database

 NH Revised Statutes Annotated Chapter 9-B declares “It shall be the policy of the state of New Hampshire that state agencies act in ways that encourage smart growth.”
 Section 9-B:4 Expenditure of State or Federal Funds states “All state agencies shall give due consideration to the state's policy on smart growth under RSA 9-B:2 when providing advice or expending state or federal funds, for their own use or as pass-through grants, for public works, transportation, or major capital improvement projects, and for the construction, rental, or lease of facilities.
 The intent of this action is that new investments and grants for existing sites and buildings in existing community centers will be given preference over investments in outlying areas where that is a practical solution for the use and community in question.”

-VMT Targets: No policy in place or proposed.
+VMT Targets: There is currently no policy in place or proposed for VMT targets.
 However, a 2016 Executive Order 2016-03 establishes a goal of reducing greenhouse gas emissions from the state passenger vehicle fleet by 30 percent on a metric-ton basis by 2030, as compared to a 2010 baseline.
 The State Government Energy Committee, which is tasked with developing plans to comply with the Order, is promoting VMT reduction as an important component of meeting this target.

 FAST Freight Plans and Goals: The FAST Act requires states to develop a freight plan to comprehensively address freight planning activities and immediate and long-range investments.
 The NHDOT Statewide Freight Plan was approved by FHWA on February 11, 2019.
+The Freight Investment Plan was updated in March 2022 and January 2024.
 Additional information is available on the NHDOT project website.

 Transit Funding List All